 Its not enough to translate your website; the localization of your website is absolutely necessary.
 It is not OK to just translate your tags and titles, since that will not guarantee that your local consumers are actually using those words.
 Using a well-known example, “pants” and “trousers” might be used interchangeably in one country, while the whole UK market will assume that the former product is underwear.

-Key word optimization and localization is a must for every market; you can’t just assume what terms will work and not being a native speaker will not help either.
+Keyword optimization and localization is a must for every market; you can’t just assume what terms will work and not being a native speaker will not help either.
 By purchasing the right SEO tools that will show you which keywords are searched how many times in a particular region will save you a great amount of time and money.

 Doing the localization in-house is not something we recommend, but if you want to give it a shot, here is a tool that can be useful.
 Of course, there are more professional tools available on the market, as well as researchers, comparison campaigns and so on.

-As you might already guessed, it is not enough to just translate a website.
+As you might already guess, it is not enough to just translate a website.
 Localization is much more than working with dictionaries!
 When working on Chinese website localization, you may be in for a few surprises regarding your marketing content.

-There is a fairly extensive list of words and phrase you cannot use, most of which refer to being the best, strongest, fastest, original, 100% or even “real leather”, and violating this law will lead to a fine up to 300,000 RMB or even 300 days in jail!
+There is a fairly extensive list of words and phrases you cannot use, most of which refer to being the best, strongest, fastest, original, 100% or even “real leather”, and violating this law will lead to a fine up to 300,000 RMB or even 300 days in jail!
 Now, if you want to protect your marketing director from this fate, check the full list of forbidden terms on our dedicated article here.